TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 ```

 Note that in the example above, we are using a population with a known mean of `100`
-  and standard deviation (resulting in a simulated standard error of `10`) in order
+  and standard deviation of 10 in order
   to describe the distribution of sample means.
 This is different than a conventional
   **confidence interval**, which estimates the range within which an unknown population
-  mean is likely to be based on the mean, standard deviation and size of a sample from
+  mean is likely to be based on the mean, standard deviation, and size of a sample from
   that population.
 Conventional confidence intervals are described more fully in the
   next section.